autcn/SiS.Communcation/README.md

 ### 3. Model Transmission
 It is very easy to transfer models using this library.

-First, we must define a model convert.
+Step1:  Define a model serializer.
 For example:

 ``` CSharp
 using Newtonsoft.Json;